 Vermont committee unanimously approves legalization of cannabis sales

 Vermont legalized possession of small amounts of cannabis and home cultivation in 2018, but never planned for a retail sales system.
-A committee of the lower house of the legislature last Friday approved a proposal to legalize the sale of cannabis by 11 votes to 0.
+A committee of the lower house of the legislature last Friday approved a proposal to legalize the sale of Cannabis by 11 votes to 0.

 A second committee will examine the bill tomorrow to discuss taxes and fees.
 If approved, the bill will then go to the Appropriations Committee before heading to the State House of Representatives.